Labour for an Independent Wales: Background

-Labour for an Independent Wales held their first event with Neville Southall, at Welsh Labour Conference 2018.
+Labour for an Independent Wales was first formed by Ben Gwalchmai and Huw Lloyd-Williams in the cafe of the Senedd in February, 2017.
+They held their first event with Neville Southall, at Welsh Labour Conference 2018.
 A second event took place at the 2019 Welsh Labour conference.
 The group formed a constitution in 2020.
 An executive committee was elected in 2021.

-President of the group is Rachel Garrick.
+In 2022, Chair of the group was Rachel Garrick.

 Support for independence in Welsh Labour

 Elystan Morgan (1932-2021), a former Labour MP for Ceredigion and a life peer in the House of Lords, was a lifelong supporter of devolution and, following the Brexit vote, for dominion status for Wales.

 Gwynoro Jones, a former Labour MP has argued for a constitutional convention that would explore a movement towards a sovereign Wales.

 In August 2020, a YouGov poll showed that "if there was a referendum tomorrow", 39% of Welsh Labour voters would vote for independence with 37% against.
 The Welsh Governance Centre also found that at the time of the 2016 Senedd election, over 40% of Labour voters supported independence.

 Blaenavon council, with a Labour majority, voted in to support independence.

 In the 2021 Senedd election the co-founder of Labour for an Independent Wales, Ben Gwalchmai, was selected as the first openly pro-independence Welsh Labour Senedd candidate in the history of the Senedd; Dylan Lewis-Rowlands and then Cian Ireland were later selected as the second and third openly pro-independence Welsh Labour Senedd candidates.

 It has been suggested by Labour for an Independent Wales that Welsh Labour could support Welsh independence in the future.